-The Nakase Project includes a General Plan amendment to change the General Plan land use designation for the entire 122-acre site from Business Park to low medium and medium density residential (Neighborhoods One through Five), high density residential (Senior Affordable Housing), Public Facility, parks, and open space (habitat and restoration areas).
+The Nakase Project includes a General Plan amendment to change the General Plan land use designation for the entire 122-acre site from Business Park to low medium and medium density residential (Neighborhoods One through Five), low density residential on a 10-net acre site (Neighborhood Six), high density residential (Senior Affordable Housing), Public Facility, parks, and open space (habitat and restoration areas).
 The Zone Change establishes the Planned Community zoning over the entire Nakase Property.
 The Area Plan and Zoning regulate design and development over the Nakase Site.